tonpanda-lab/ton-telegram-mini-app-template/README.md

 - `pages/`: Contains the different pages of the app.
 - `App.jsx`: The main application component.
 - `index.jsx`: The entry point of the application.
-- `tailwind.css`: The Tailwind CSS configuration file.
+- `tailwind.config.js`: The Tailwind CSS configuration file.
 - `vite.config.js`: The Vite configuration file.
 - `package.json`: Contains the project dependencies and scripts.